samber/hot/README.md

     // Keys that are not fetched during the interval will be dropped anyway.
     // A timeout or error in loader will drop keys.
     WithRevalidation(5 * time.Second, loader).
+    // On revalidation error, the cache entries are either kept or dropped.
+    // Optional (default: drop)
+    WithRevalidationErrorPolicy(hot.KeepOnError).
     Build()
 ```